-If you have OTP set up on a user, then you cannot change the password simply using the configuration editor (unless also setting a new OTP from scratch or removing the OTP).
+If you have set up an OTP configuration for a user, then you cannot change the password simply using the configuration editor (unless also setting a new OTP configuration from scratch or removing it).
 In such cases the password should be set using the password change web page.
 This is also good practice is it avoids the administrator knowing people's passwords.